Book Review: The Hunger Games Trilogy (Catching Fire)

 PeeNiss spend their last night of freedom on the roof having a picnic.
 It's a really nice moment where Suzanne let's you catch your breath before the Games.

-Before you know it, but not really, since the Quell starts 67 percent of the way into the book (thanks Kindle for showing book progress!) we're back in the Games.
-But not before Katniss witnesses the beating of Cinna before she is risen into the arena.
+Before you know it, but not really, since the Quell starts 67 percent of the way into the book (thanks Kindle for showing book progress) we're back in the Games.
+Not before Katniss witnesses the beating of Cinna before she is risen into the arena however.
 Way to make my fitness watch think I'm sprinting with my heart rate Suzanne!
 Just kidding, we all know I don't wear my fitness watch, it just hangs on my jewelry stand.
 Maybe I'd wear it if when you rubbed your finger across it there was a secret Mockingjay.
 But probably not.

 Anyway, here we are in the Games and Katniss is trying to get her bearings after watching what happened to Cinna.
 That's when we find out that the tributes have been put on podiums in the middle of what appears to be a lake with waves (we later find out it's salt water).
 Luckily, Katniss has some plot armor in the fact that her Dad taught her to swim in a lake on the other side of the fence.
 The tributes are wearing floatation devices but don't know this.
 Katniss can't see Peeta.
 When the gong goes she careers the hell out of it and swims straight for the cornucopia.
 There are some spokes of sand that come out of the water so she gets on land and gets there first.

-She has her bow and arrow and almost kills Finnick before he shows her Haymitch's bracelet and says their allies, before swiftly saving her life with his golden trident.
+She has her bow and arrow and almost kills Finnick before he shows her Haymitch's bracelet and says they're allies before swiftly saving her life with his golden trident.
 There's nothing at the cornucopia but weapons.
 There's some killing, then they go and rescue Peeta and head for cover, which is a rainforest a few metres from the sandy beach of the lake.

 Peeta is leading the pack and whacking leaves out of the way with his machete when he runs straight into a forcefield seconds after Katniss sees the ripple.
 He dies.
 Finnick uses CPR and brings him back to life.
 PSA: As someone with a First Aid certificate, can I just point out that CPR does not restart someone's heart.
 It keeps oxygen going to their brain and vital organs while you wait for someone to come with a defibrillator and electrically restart their heart.
 This trope comes up so often in TV, books, and movies and is so dangerous.
 If you're in the middle of nowhere without cell phone reception or access to a defibrillator and someone's heart stops beating, I'm sorry, but they're probably dead.
 Literally don't waste your breath.
 TL;DR, Peeta is dead.